jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 In the [Setup Replication](/dbatools-repl-setup) post we started with enabling the server components needed for replication and then we created a publication, added articles and then finally added a subscription - in that order.
 To remove replication we will reverse that order, removing the dependencies we created in reverse.

-First we must remove subscriptions.
+First we will remove the subscriptions.

 ## Remove Subscription